 * GMAT score not required to applyLearn More

 Or if you want to get straight to the nitty-gritty, jump to our list of all the .

 Studying Data Science in North Carolina

-North Carolina is synonymous with research and development.
-Practically everywhere you turn, you’ll stumble onto a massive research park, usually connected to multiple universities.
-That makes the state an ideal place to study the trending discipline of data science.
+North Carolina has research facilities around the state.
+For some, this makes the state a great place to study the discipline of data science.
 If you don’t believe us, just look at the ZIP code for the National Consortium for Data Science (NCDS), a group of academic institutions and high-tech corporations like IBM.